kthirumlaesh17/tdsproject-1/README.md

--Stripping leading @ symbols from company names -Converting company names to uppercase for consistency -Representing boolean values as true, false, or empty strings for null values
+-Stripping leading @ symbols from company names -Converting company names to uppercase for consistency -Representing boolean values as true, false, or empty strings for null values -The analysis underscores the importance of user engagement and the potential positive effects of licensing on repository visibility.
+-Through the effective use of the GitHub API, this project provides valuable insights that can guide developers in enhancing their presence and impact on the platform.